directus/directus/docs/configuration/translation-strings.md

 7. Optional: Click <span mi icon>close</span> to delete a translation.
 8. Click <span mi btn>check</span> to confirm and save the Translation Strings.

-## Assign and Remove a Translation String
+## Use a Translation String

 <video autoplay muted loop controls>
 <source src="https://cdn.directus.io/docs/v9/configuration/translation-strings/translation-strings-20220616A/assign-and-remove-translation-string-20220616A.mp4" type="video/mp4" />
 </video>

-Throughout the **Data Model** as well as **Presets and Bookmarks** sections in the Settings Module, you will notice certain input fields have a <span mi icon>translate</span> icon on them.
+Throughout the Settings Module, you will notice certain input fields have a <span mi icon>translate</span> icon on them.
 While can always type static text into these input fields, this <span mi icon>translate</span> icon indicates that you have the option assign a Translation String.
 To assign a Translation String, follow these steps.

 1. Navigate to the input that you'd like to add a Translation String to.
 2. There are two ways to assign a Translation String: